cal-itp/mobility-marketplace/content/pages/providers.md

   American Public Transportation Association (APTA) database, California Transit Association (CTA) members, and the National Transit Database (NTD).
 ---
-Transportation technology is improving rapidly, prompting innovation across both public and private sectors.
-The greatest benefits from technological advances will require greater interoperability, increased access to technology, and streamlined customer service.
+From commuter buses and light rail to on-demand paratransit, passengers want transportation that’s more technologically enabled, with real-time journey-planning information and tap-enabled fare payment.

-To better understand the size and scale of opportunities for integration, the Cal-ITP team has compiled a list of transportation providers across the state of California.
+To better understand the size and scale of opportunities for tech integration in transit, the Cal-ITP team has compiled a list of California’s transportation providers—336 and counting.

+Explore all 336 on this interactive map, which offers just a taste of our full dataset—a free CSV download that includes fare revenues, fleet size, vehicle type and more.